GigLocal/gig-local/docs/new-deployment.md

 ## Step 5: GitHub Deployment

 Add a new deployment section in the GitHub CI/CD workflow file for the new environment.
-Be sure to update the environment name according to the deployment name - it should only be 3 letters long.
+Be sure to update the environment name according to the deployment name - it must only be 3 letters long.